 One of their most loved and used revolver lineups in their catalog are the J-frames: compact, small frame revolvers, completely at home as dedicated concealed carry or backup guns for protection, icons in this class being the Model 36, the legendary Chief’s Special, the all-arounder 642 and the flyweight 342 made from advanced alloys.

-The history of the J-frame revolvers could fill a volume in and of itself, but one of special note is the .22 caliber Model 63, better known as the kit gun.
+The history of the J-frame revolvers could fill a volume in and of itself, but one of special note is the .22 Long Rifle caliber Model 63, better known as the kit gun.

 This all-steel .22 is a favorite among fans of rimfire revolvers in particular, and .22 handgun fans in general, but this petite wheelgun is of special notice for preppers and other proponents of self-sufficiency due to its ideal combination of qualities.

-In this article, we will be taking a look at this favorite S&W rimfire and I’ll be offering up my opinion on its suitability as a survival and self-defense gun.
+In this article, we will be taking a look at this favorite S&W rimfire and I’ll be offering up my opinion on its suitability as a survival and defense revolver.

 A Brief History of the Model 63 J-Frame

-The Model 63, as mentioned above, is a small-frame revolver, what Smith & Wesson denotes as a J-frame.
+The Smith & Wesson Model 63, as mentioned above, is a small-frame revolver, what Smith & Wesson denotes as a J-frame.

 Without going too far into the minutiae of S&W’s model codes and naming conventions, all Smith & Wesson revolver models fit into a size class based on the dimensions of the frame (not the caliber!) and were sorted, internally, by a single letter code.